packit/packit.dev/content/docs/CLI/source-git/init.md

 in this documentation which covers [working with source-git repos]({{< ref "/docs/source-git/work-with-source-git" >}}).

+By default, using `%autosetup` in the `%prep` section of the specfile is required.
+You can use `--ignore-missing-autosetup` option to enforce running the command without using `%autosetup`, but Packit then cannot guarantee that the patches will be properly applied.
+Therefore, please make sure that running `%prep` produces a git repository with patches applied on top when using this option.
+It will be the base of your source-git repository.

 ## Help

     $ packit source-git init --help
     Usage: packit source-git init [OPTIONS] UPSTREAM_REF SOURCE_GIT DIST_GIT

       Initialize SOURCE_GIT as a source-git repo by applying downstream patches from DIST_GIT as Git commits on top of UPSTREAM_REF.

+      SOURCE_GIT needs to be an existing clone of the upstream repository.

       UPSTREAM_REF is a tag, branch or commit from SOURCE_GIT.

       SOURCE_GIT and DIST_GIT are paths to the source-git and dist-git repos.
       Branch names can be specified, separated by colons.

       If a branch name is specified for SOURCE_GIT, the branch is checked out and reset to UPSTREAM_REF.

       If a branch name is specified for DIST_GIT, the branch is checked out before setting up the source-git repo.
 This branch is expected to exist.

       To learn more about source-git, please check

           https://packit.dev/docs/source-git/

       Examples:

           $ packit source-git init v2.3.1 src/acl:rawhide rpms/acl:rawhide
           $ packit source-git init --pkg-tool centpkg v2.3.1 src/acl rpms/acl

     Options:
       --upstream-url TEXT         Git URL of the upstream repository.
 It is saved in the source-git configuration if it is specified.
       --upstream-remote TEXT      Name of the remote pointing to the upstream repository.
-If --upstream-url is not specified, the fetch URL of this remote is saved in the source-git configuration as the Git URL of the upstream project.
+If --upstream-url is not specified,
+                                  the fetch URL of this remote is saved in the source-git configuration as the Git URL of the upstream project.
 Defaults to 'origin'.
       --pkg-tool TEXT             Name or path of the packaging tool used to work with sources in the dist-git repo.
 A variant of 'rpkg'.
 Defaults to 'fedpkg' or the tool configured in the Packit configuration.
       --pkg-name TEXT             The name of the package in the distro.
 Defaults to the directory name of DIST_GIT.
+      --ignore-missing-autosetup  Do not require %autosetup macro to be used in
+                                  %prep section of specfile.
+By default,
+                                  %autosetup is required.
       -h, --help                  Show this message and exit.